late2game/ttools2/docs/kerning editor manual/kerningEditorManual.md

 * cursor movements

 ## 6. Save and load kerning status
 It is possible to save the status of a kerning job from the texts manager component.
 Take into account that the kerning data is saved into the UFO files, this process only saves the status of the job.
 Meaning that the words along with info concerning their status (done or undone) are saved or loaded.
 Remember that the saved files needs a json suffix.
+A json (JavaScript Object Notation) file is a standard file format that uses human-readable text to transmit any kind of data.
+While saving, the kerning editor will suggest "kerningStatus.json" as file name.
+Edit "kerningStatus" with whatever could suit your archiving purposes.

+I often go for something like "20171103_Kreon_round2.json".
+Meaning: file created November 3rd 2017, Kreon typeface, 2nd round of corrections.

 ## 7. Shortcuts map